Yahnnosh/Exploring-Model-Fusion-with-Optimal-Transport-on-Transformers/README.md

 After completing the previous steps, we want to try out:

-4. Trying different support mass distributions (default is the uniform distribu- tion).
+4. Trying different support mass distributions (default is the uniform distribution).
 5. Machine translation to see how fusing decoders perform.

 ### 3 Evaluation
-To better understand how model fusion impacts performance and whether it re- sults in a reliable performance boost compared to its parent models, we run the experiments multiple times.
+To better understand how model fusion impacts performance and whether it results in a reliable performance boost compared to its parent models, we run the experiments multiple times.
 Different parent models are trained by e.g. different initializations or different dataset splits and then fused.